Pylons/pyramid/docs/narr/hybrid.rst

   argument, the *global* :term:`root factory` will be called to generate a :term:`root` object.
-The global root factory is the callable implied by the ``root_factory`` argument passed to :class:`repoze.bfg.configuration.Configurator` at application startup time.
+The global root factory is the callable implied by the ``root_factory`` argument passed to :class:`pyramid.configuration.Configurator` at application startup time.

-- If a ``root_factory`` argument is not provided to the :class:`repoze.bfg.configuration.Configurator` at startup time, a *default* root factory is used.
+- If a ``root_factory`` argument is not provided to the :class:`pyramid.configuration.Configurator` at startup time, a *default* root factory is used.
 The default root factory is used to generate a root object.